First Steps in a Medical Malpractice Claim

-Medical malpractice cases are generally sought by patients who have been harmed or injured due to poor medical treatment or mistaken diagnosis from a medical provider such as a doctor, nurse, technician, hospital or medical worker.
-Typically, the measure of whether a medical provider was “negligent,” or failed to provide proper care, turns on whether the patient would have received the same standard of care from another medical provider under similar circumstances.
+Medical malpractice cases are sought by patients who have been harmed due to poor medical treatment or mistaken diagnosis from a medical care provider.
+Typically, the measure of whether a medical care provider was “negligent," or failed to provide proper care, hinges on whether the patient would have received the same standard of care from another medical care provider under similar circumstances.

-While the majority of health care providers aim to exercise the highest standard of care for all patents, there are times when things can go gravely wrong.
-If you or a loved one has experienced poor medical care, misdiagnosis, lack of consent, or breach of doctor-patient confidentiality that has resulted in harm or injury, you may be entitled to medical malpractice recovery.
+While the majority of health care providers aim to exercise the highest standard of care for all patients, there are times when things can go seriously wrong.
+If you or a loved one has been harmed due to poor medical care, misdiagnosis, lack of consent, or breach of doctor-patient confidentiality, you may be entitled to damages under a medical malpractice claim.

 Below are some basic first steps in bringing a medical malpractice case.

 The first step to starting a medical malpractice case is contacting the doctor or medical professional who works with you before you actually file the claim.
 Your goal is to get an understanding of what may have gone wrong and allow your doctor to determine whether it's something that can be remedied.

 In most cases, medical providers are willing to perform services (sometimes free of charge) to correct a problem or provide a solution.

 Contact the Relevant Medical Licensing Board

 If contacting the medical professional doesn't help the situation, you may wish to contact the licensing board that governs medical licenses.
 While licensing boards typically can't order the professional to compensate you, they can issue warnings to or discipline the practitioner and may be able to provide you with guidance about your next steps.

 Know How Long You Have to File a Claim